-During the six months ended June 30, 2017, main activities at the Cañariaco Copper Project consisted of limited community based activities under the ongoing Sustainable Development program and environmental monitoring as required by the existing drilling permit.
-Feasibility Study engineering activities also remain on hold pending strengthening of the Company's financial resources.
+During the year ended December 31, 2017, the main activities at the Cañariaco Copper Project consisted of limited community-based activities under the ongoing Sustainable Development program and environmental monitoring as required by the existing drilling permit.
+Feasibility study engineering activities also remain on hold pending strengthening of the Company's financial resources.

-Below are mineral property costs incurred for the six months ended June 30, 2017, compared with the same period in 2016:
+Below are mineral property costs incurred for the year ended December 31, 2017, compared with the same period in 2016:

 - Mineral rights acquisition and surface access costs increased to \$138,619 from \$112,266.
 These costs are related to annual payments to maintain the properties in good standing. - Community engagement and initiatives relate to the Company's community relations, communication and development programs.
-Total costs incurred for these programs for the six months ended June 30, 2017, totaled \$43,942 versus \$11,969 from the same period in 2016. - Project management and field support costs include costs related to the maintenance of the corporate and operational overhead structure in Peru.
-Individually, these costs include: salaries and wages of personnel in Lima, Chiclayo and the Cañariaco Copper Project camp facility, communication, transportation, drill core and equipment storehouse facility, food, lodging and fuel costs.
-For the six months ended June 30, 2017, these costs totalled \$78,036 compared with \$74,414 for the same period in 2016. - Drilling and exploration costs for the six months ended June 30, 2017 were \$nil compared to \$28,935 for the six months ended June 30, 2016.
-The decrease is related to a management decision to conserve cash until additional financing can be obtained.
+Total costs incurred for these programs for the year ended December 31, 2017, totaled \$170,674 compared to \$25,964 for 2016.
+The increase is largely due to the payment of land access fees for prior years. - Project management and field support costs include costs related to the maintenance of the corporate and operational overhead structure in Peru.
+These costs include: salaries and wages of personnel in Lima, the Chiclayo and the Cañariaco Copper Project camp facility, communication, transportation, drill core and equipment storehouse facility, food, lodging and fuel costs.
+For the year ended December 31, 2017, these costs totalled \$170,620 compared with \$223,243 for 2016.
+The decrease was related to a management decision to conserve cash. - Drilling and exploration costs for the year ended December 31, 2017, were \$1,243 compared to \$64,967 for the year ended December 31, 2016.
+The decrease was related to a management decision to conserve cash.

-CONSOLIDATED OPERATING HIGHLIGHTS FOR THE THREE MONTHS ENDED JUNE 30, 2017, AND 2016
+CONSOLIDATED OPERATING HIGHLIGHTS FOR THE THREE MONTHS ENDED DECEMBER 31, 2017, AND 2016